omp4j/omp4j/README.md

 omp4j
 =====
 Lightweight Java OMP preprocessor written in Scala and Java.
-The input of preprocessor are valid Java source files with proper directives (aka comments).
-The output are valid paralellized Java source files.
+The input of preprocessor are valid Java source files with proper directives (`// omp ...` comments).
+One can use omp4j either as "blackbox" compiler (preprocessor using javac) or as pure preprocessor.
+In latter case the output is valid paralellized Java source files.

 Warning
 -------